Reference Points, Risk-Taking Behavior, and Competitive Outcomes in Sequential Settings: Robustness check

-The prediction for the 1st attempt yields an RMSE of 23.837 and an $ R^2 $ of 0.813, indicating that accurately predicting the 1st attempt remains challenging.
-In contrast, the predictions for the 2nd and 3rd attempts achieve an $ R^2 $ exceeding 0.99 across all models, demonstrating that even without incorporating the outcome of the preceding attempt, which is unobservable when predicting the higher rival’s attempt weight, high predictive accuracy can still be maintained.
-Comparing the full models with the “without" models for both the 2nd and 3rd attempts, the full models exhibit slightly lower RMSEs (4.214 vs. 4.481 for the 2nd attempt; 3.450 vs. 4.191 for the 3rd attempt), indicating marginally better predictive accuracy.
-This suggests that the outcome of an attempt reflects the lifter’s condition on the day of the competition, influencing weight selection, while lower-ranked rivals are unable to observe this condition.
-These findings support our assumption that the pressure variable—derived from predictions of the higher rival’s attempt weight—is independent of unobserved factors such as the lifter’s condition and can be considered exogenous.
+The prediction for the 1st attempt yields an RMSE of 23.837 and an $R^2$ of 0.813, indicating that accurately predicting the 1st attempt remains challenging.
+In contrast, the predictions for the 2nd and 3rd attempts achieve an $R^2$ exceeding 0.99 across all models, demonstrating that even without incorporating the outcome of the preceding attempt, which is unobservable when predicting the higher rival's attempt weight, high predictive accuracy can still be maintained.
+Comparing the full models with the ``without'' models for both the 2nd and 3rd attempts, the full models exhibit slightly lower RMSEs (4.214 vs. 4.481 for the 2nd attempt; 3.450 vs. 4.191 for the 3rd attempt), indicating marginally better predictive accuracy.
+This suggests that the outcome of an attempt reflects the lifter's condition on the day of the competition, influencing weight selection, while lower-ranked rivals are unable to observe this condition.
+These findings support our assumption that the pressure variable---derived from predictions of the higher rival's attempt weight---is independent of unobserved factors such as the lifter's condition and can be considered exogenous.

-To address the prediction error problem of using predicted values as explanatory variables, we implement a bootstrap procedure when incorporating the predicted attempt weight of lifter $ i $'s higher-ranked rival—unobservable to lifter $ i $ at the $ k $-th attempt stage—into our regression framework.
+To address the prediction error problem of using predicted values as explanatory variables, we implement a bootstrap procedure when incorporating the predicted attempt weight of lifter $ i $'s higher-ranked rival---unobservable to lifter $ i $ at the $ k $-th attempt stage---into our regression framework.
 Since this predicted value, denoted by $ \hat{Z}_{it}^{k} $, is derived from a separate estimation and contains prediction error, standard errors tend to be downward biased due to the smoothing effect of prediction.
 To correct for this, we apply a bootstrap approach that resamples the original data at the federation level, re-estimates the prediction model for $ \hat{Z}_{it}^{k} $ in each bootstrap iteration, and then regresses the lifter's own attempt weight or success probability on the re-estimated $ \hat{Z}_{it}^{k} $.
-This procedure ensures that the uncertainty in $ \hat{Z}_{it}^{k} $ is incorporated into the standard error estimates by reflecting its sampling variability.
-Consequently, the bootstrap-corrected standard errors provide more robust inference on the effect of competitive pressure from higher-ranked rivals on weight selection and performance outcomes.
+This procedure ensures that the uncertainty in $ \hat{Z}_{it}^{k} $ is incorporated into second-stage inference by reflecting its sampling variability.